lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

-As you can see the `ModelData` and `MeshData` are quite simple just records which hold list ¡fo meshes which are arrays of floats and indices.
+As you can see the `ModelData` and `MeshData` are quite simple just records which hold list of meshes which are arrays of floats and indices.
 Just raw model data.

 Now it is the turn to see how we can pass from raw data to populate the buffers that can be used by the GPU.
 This will be done in the `ModelsCache` class, which will
 store references to `VulkanModel`s instances by id and will encapsulate all the transformation operations.
 It starts like this: